 Jacen listened.
 It was impossible to hear through a vacuum, so what the Yuuzhan Vong were doing would be impossible to detect aurally.
-But there was a quality to the silence that suggested Saba was right the Yuuzhan Vong had called off the attack.
+But there was a quality to the silence that suggested Saba was right: the Yuuzhan Vong had called off the attack.
 What happened next was not yet known, but there was really only one possibility.

-"Okay," he said.
-"Everyone take your positions.
-I'll click you when I have something definite."
 Jacen reached out into the Force.
 Good luck, he sent to Danni and Saba.
 If they received the thought, they were too busy to respond.

 He picked up a slight electromagnetic hum as the yacht's air lock cycled through, but he doubted anyone outside the ship would notice.
 And if they did, they were likely to put it down to the wreckage settling.
 Ships took time to die all the way through.
 There might be pockets of mechanical life still ticking futilely away.
-There might even be survivors ...
+There might even be survivors...

 A shadow moved across the screens in front of him.
 He stiffened, even though he knew what to expect.
-Braxant Bonecrusher's slow roll around its center of gravity brought the slaveship gradually back into view a minute laterand, sure enough, it was looming much larger than before.
+Braxant Bonecrusher's slow roll around its center of gravity brought the slaveship gradually back into view a minute later-and, sure enough, it was looming much larger than before.

 Jacen clicked once to confirm that everything was going to plan.
 A second later, a powerful jolt ran through the Dreadnaught.
-For a second he thought that that one almost imperceptible click might have given them away, until he realized that what he'd in fact felt w as the dovin basal of the slaveship grabbing on to Bonecrusher.
+For a second he thought that that one almost imperceptible click might have given them away, until he realized that what he'd in fact felt was the dovin basal of the slaveship grabbing on to Bonecrusher.